Nick-Anderssohn/go-stack-vs-heap/README.md

 also notice that this is the first time where the return-by-pointer code is faster!

 ## The takeaway
 The results show you should keep things on the stack as much as you can.
-To be 100% sure this is the case for you, you need to run these benchmarks on the system that your code will be running on.
-Having said that, I would be surprised if your system diverged from the norm in this regard (the norm being stack == faster).
+Not only is it faster, but your program will take up less memory, and the garbage collector won't have to do as much.
 One small thing you can do to improve your code, is to default to factory functions that return by value, instead of by pointer.
 Personally, I follow the `CreateFoo()` convention for factory functions that return by value, and use `NewFoo()` if it returns by pointer.
 I do this because the `new` keyword indicates dynamic memory allocation in many languages.